Providing Assistance to Interconnecting Customers

 We are pleased to provide assistance to customers wishing to connect to the portion of Alberta's transmission system owned and operated by AltaLink.
 If you are unsure whether your project falls into AltaLink's service territory, please see the attached map at the bottom of this page.
 AltaLink's service territory is shaded in pink.

 We recognize that connecting to Alberta’s transmission system is a complex process.
-Our Client Services team assists customers in the Connection Process by providing guidance, assistance and expertise every step of the way.
+Our Customer Service team assists customers in the Connection Process by providing guidance, assistance and expertise every step of the way.

 To develop strong relationships with customers and stakeholders by: